elastic/integrations/docs/documentation_guidelines.md

 **Example**

 >The AWS CloudFront integration allows you to monitor your [AWS CloudFront](https://aws.amazon.com/cloudfront/) usage.
+>AWS CloudFront is a content delivery network (CDN) service.
 >
 >Use the AWS CloudFront integration to collect and parse logs related to content delivery.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong,